taskcluster/azure-blob-storage/README.md

 Creates an instance of DataBlockBlob.
 Using this instance of blob, a JSON file can be stored in Azure storage.
 The content will be validated against the schema defined at the container level.

+This is equivalent to creating a new `DataBlockBlob` instance with the given options (see below), then calling its `create` method.
+This will unconditionally overwrite any existing blob with the same name.

 ```js
     let options = {
         name: 'state-blob',